blockchain-etl/polygon-etl/airflow/README.md

 [GKE console](https://console.cloud.google.com/kubernetes/workload?project=polygon-etl-dev).

 ## Local testing
-Note that on Mac OS, installing Python 3.6.10 may fail locally (using brew, pyenv, etc.)
-The closest working alternative (3.6.15) may seem to work, but you are likely to run into errors.
+Python 3.8.12 does not suffer the same installation issues as 3.6 on Mac OS So you should be able to install using brew, pyenv, venv, etc.

-You may prefer to use the Dockerfile supplied for this purpose.
+Or you may prefer to use the Dockerfile supplied for this purpose.
 Expected context is repository root.
 This makes cli folder is accessible to the Dockerfile

 ```